Skip to Main Content

 How to apply for an auto refinance loan

-The process of refinancing your auto loan is fairly similar to the process that came with applying for your initial vehicle loan.
+The process of refinancing your auto loan is similar to applying for your initial vehicle loan.
 Follow these five steps before signing off on a new refinanced auto loan.

 1. Decide if refinancing is best for you financially.
 Compare your current monthly cost with potential savings from the refinancing process.